OCLC-Developer-Network/oclc-auth-python/README.md

 </pre>

 With our request URL and Authorization header prepared, we are ready to use Python's <strong>urllib2</strong>
 library to make the GET request.
-Note that by specifying the request's data parameter as "None", we are making a GET request.
-Many requests require posting XML or JSON data, which would be placed in the data parameter, and cause a POST to occur automatically.
-You can also force a POST with no data by setting the request's data parameter to empty string.

 <pre>
 myRequest = urllib2.Request(**{